stwgb/kafka-consumer/README.md

 ## KafkaConsumerWithThreads

 Threads enable to interrupt the while true loop.
-With threads it a better way to shutdown the application.
+With threads, it is a better way to shut down the application.
-Therefore we create a class which implements `Runnable`, override the `run` method and create a `shutdown` method.
+Therefore, we create a class which implements `Runnable`, override the `run` method and create a `shutdown` method.
 In the `shutdown` method we can interrupt the `poll`.
 This will throw the `WakeUpException`.